The delete-jndi-resource comand removes the specified JNDI resource. This command is supported in remote mode only.

 The machine name where the domain application server is running.
 The default value is localhost.

 The port number of the domain application server listening for administration requests.
+The default port number for Platform Edition is 4848.
 The default port number for Enterprise Edition is 4849.

 If set to true, uses SSL/TLS to communicate with the domain application server.